Fadelhamkaa/Fadelhamkaa/README.md

 - 💞️ I’m looking to collaborate on medium to big projects
 - 📫 How to reach me https://www.linkedin.com/in/fadelhamka/
 - 😄 Pronouns: I don't mind about any of that
-- ⚡ Fun fact: I can drink almost 4 shots of americano per day
+- ⚡ Fun fact: I can drink coffee 2 cups in a day

 <!---
 Fadelhamkaa/Fadelhamkaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.